Medicare Boot Camp®—Physician Services Version

 • Application of multiple procedure payment reduction and calculation of its effect on reimbursement

-Module 11: Non-Physician Practitioner and Therapist Services
+Module 10: Nonphysician Practitioners (NPP) and Therapist Services

-• Medicare’s recognition of non-physician practitioners
+• Medicare’s recognition of NPPs

-• NPP services that qualify for “incident to” coverage
+• NPP services that qualify for incident-to coverage

-Module 12: Physicians at Teaching Hospitals: Teaching Physician Issues
+Module 11: Physicians at Teaching Hospitals

 • Overview of Medicare coverage of services provided by interns and residents